cdamezcua/Petit-Robot/README.md

 ¡It is essential to avoid collisions with the board's walls to prevent the robot from getting lost in the void!

+## Technologies Used
+- Python
+- Lex
+- Yacc

 ## Context Free Grammar
 ### Lex
 ```